Trace Levels

 Severe Error (900)

-Trace messages for major issues only are logged, such as an unexpected major failure of an operation or an application crash.
+Logs trace messages for major issues, such as an unexpected major failure of an operation or an application crash.

 Error (800)